scarol112/950-Codex1/README.md

 echo "left|right" | python3 950-010-table.py -
 ```

-The script emits formatted Unicode output to stdout and reports validation errors to stderr (e.g., missing files or empty input).
+The script emits formatted table output to stdout and reports validation errors to stderr (e.g., missing files or empty input).

 Use `-d`/`--delimiter` to choose a different single-character separator.
 The default is `|`, and the allowed values are space (`" "`), `-`, `/`, `|`, and `,`: